Research background and aims

 Vosbergen Blue Tit project

-As part of my PhD studies at the University of Groningen, I initiated an individual-based population study on wild blue tits breeding in nestboxes at the Vosbergen estate in the north of the Netherlands.
-This long-term population study, in collaboration with Jan Komdeur (University of Groningen), has been running since 2001 until to date.
+As part of my PhD studies at the University of Groningen, I initiated an individual-based population study on wild blue tits (Blaumeisen) breeding in nestboxes at the Vosbergen estate in the north of the Netherlands.
+This long-term study has been running since 2001 until to date (in collaboration with Jan Komdeur, University of Groningen) and it provides an important model system for part of my research.
+More recently (2018), I also established a study of nestbox-breeding blue tits and great tits (Kohlmeisen) in the Teutoburger Wald near Bielefeld University.

 Present postdoctoral researchers